Redwanuzzaman/In-Memory-File-System/README.md

 Software Requirements:
 *****************************
 1. Python 3 [ To run the Program]
-2. A Python Ide (e.g: Pycharm, Atom, VSCode) [ To Browse the Codes ]
+2. A Python IDE (e.g: Pycharm, Atom, VSCode) [ To Browse the Codes ]

 Supported Modules:
 *************************